 - Make sure that “Below the inbox” is selected.

-- Each time you receive an email, it will appear in your main inbox at the top.
+- When emails come in, they’ll appear in your main inbox at the top.

-- If you are able to respond to an email immediately, do it!
+- If you are able to respond to it immediately, do it!

-- If you aren’t able to respond immediately, select the email and use the “Move to” drop-down to move it to your Follow-up label.6
+- If you aren’t able to respond immediately, select the email and use the “Move to” drop down to move it to your Follow-up label.5

-- If you ever send an email and are waiting on someone to respond to you, then label it Hold.
-You can also label something Hold if you are waiting on something else in order to respond to an email.7
+- If you send an email that requires a response, label it “Hold”.
+You can also label something Hold if you are waiting on something else in order to respond to that email.6

-- When you’re done responding to (or waiting on responses from) an email, you can un-label those emails.8 If you do this, they will be removed from your Follow-up or Hold inboxes, but will still be archived!9
+- When you’re done responding to (or waiting on responses from) an email, remove the labels from those emails.7 When you do this, those emails will be removed from your Follow-up or Hold inboxes, but will still be archived in the All Mail label!

 - You can easily select various colors for your labels by clicking to the left of the label name in the and selecting a color from the drop-down menu. [↩]